espnet/espnet/README.md

 - Cudnn 6+, 7+
 - NCCL 2.0+ (for the use of multi-GPUs)

+## Supported Linux distributions and other requirements

+We support the following Linux distributions with CI.
+If you want to build your own Linux by yourself, please also check our [CI configurations](https://github.com/espnet/espnet/blob/master/.circleci/config.yml). to prepare the appropriate environments
+- ubuntu18
+- ubuntu16
+- centos7
+- debian9

+Also, we require to install Kaldi.
+You can follow the [Kaldi install instruction](https://github.com/kaldi-asr/kaldi/blob/master/INSTALL) or our Kaldi installation in CI with prebuilt Kaldi binaries in https://github.com/espnet/espnet/blob/master/ci/install_kaldi.sh

 ## Installation

 ### Step 1) setting of the environment for GPU support